telerik/blazor-docs/knowledge-base/textbox-add-icon.md

 Is there anyway to do an 'addon' button with the TelerikTextBox?

 ## Solution

+>tip As of **UI for Blazor 5.1.0**, you may use [Prefix and Suffix templates](https://docs.telerik.com/blazor-ui/common-features/input-adornments) to add the desired content as prefix or suffix to the TextBox.

 TextBoxes (`<input>` elements) can only hold plain text.
 It is possible to render an icon next to the textbox and position it over the textbox.
 The `<input>` element itself will need some left padding to free space for the icon.